Codemaker2006/Codemaker2006/README.md

 # 💫 About Me:
-I am currently working on JavaScript.
-I have learned HTML, CSS<br>and Bootstrap<br>I am looking to collaborate on ....<br>I am looking for help with ....
+I am currently working on a self made project.
+I have learned HTML, CSS,<br>Bootstrap and JavaScript

 # 💻 Tech Stack: